Assault vs Aggravated Assault in MN: What’s The Difference?

 Take the First Step Today

 Don’t wait for the system to make the next move.
 Take control of your future.
 Contact The Law Offices of Josh Johnson now for a free consultation.
-We’re here to listen, advocate, and fight for the best possible outcome for you.
+We’re here to listen, advocate, and explain how the legal nuances of assault vs aggravated assault apply to your specific situation as we fight for the best possible outcome for you.

 Professional Defense Attorney at Your Service